farahmohamed99/PHPTRAVELS-registration-automation-using-selenium/README.md

 Running the tests :

-To use the automation script you have to download all the files in the repository  and run test.ipynb .
-A set of testcases is executed and a report is created with the number of passes , failures and errors with screenshots of the failure testcases.
+To run the automation script:

+1- Download the repository as a zip file.

+2- Upload the zip file on jupyter notebook.

+3- To unzip the file you have to run this code and a folder named "Pixelogic_Assignment" will be created:

+    import zipfile
+    with zipfile.ZipFile("PHPTRAVELS-registration-automation-using-selenium-main.zip","r") as zip_ref:
+        zip_ref.extractall("Pixelogic_Assignment")

+ 4- Delete the reports and logs folders to create new ones.

+ 5- Open the cmd and download the following packages :

+   •	pip install selenium

+   • pip install unittest

+   •	pip install ipynb

+   •	pip install htmltestrunner

+   •	pip install os-sys

+   •	pip install json

+   •	pip install Pillow==2.2.2

+   •	pip install Faker

+   •	pip install random

+   • pip install requests

+   •	pip install time

+ 6- Run test.ipynb.

 Components and features :

 •	Python